open-oni/open-oni/changelogs/2023-06-27-feature-boostrap-migration.md

     - Change `.pagination-mini` (deprecated) to `.pagination-sm`
     - Change `.pull-*` to `.float-*`
     - Change `.sr-*` classes to `.visually-hidden-*` classes
-    - Change v3 left/right margin and padding classes to v5 start/end classes
+    - Change v3 and v4 left/right margin and padding classes to v5 start/end
 - Amend `forms.py` to distinguish between search form dropdowns and text fields (v5 requires different classes for each)
 - Move `newspapers.html` search help text below form input and change from